Abdulazeez1010/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The thirteenth script creats a directory with the given permission The fourteenth script changes the group owner of the file hello to school The fifteenth script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+The sixteenth script changes the owner and the group owner of _hello to vincent and staff respectively